Skip to main content

 In the Job End Time sub-frame:

-• Time: Defines the job's end time for looped file arrival checks, used when a file arrival happens in a certain directory.
+• Time: The job's end time for looped file arrival checks

-• *File Variable Name: Defines the root name of the file (including an extension, if any, from an IFS stream file) that is stored, similar to the OpCon system property $ARRIVED FILE SHORT NAME.
+• *File Variable Name: The root name of the file (including extension for IFS stream files), stored similarly to the OpCon system property $ARRIVED FILE SHORT NAME

-• Record Count Variable: Defines the number of records (for DB2 files/tables), or the number of data bytes (for IFS non-DB2 file systems) is stored when a file is found.
+• Record Count Variable: The number of records (for DB2 files/tables) or data bytes (for IFS non-DB2 file systems) stored when a file is found

 note

-The following fields (Failure Code to LSAM Dynamic Variable & OpCon Properties) are for machines with "fileWatcher.v3" capabilities
+The following fields (Failure Code to agent Dynamic Variable & OpCon Properties) are for machines with "fileWatcher.v3" capabilities.

-• Failure Code to LSAM Dynamic Variable: The IBM i Agent will store a job failure code to the LSAM local Dynamic Variables table when a Variable name is provided in this field.
-At the same time, the Agent will send this code and other interim status information to the OpCon Detailed Job Messages table (under Job Information -> Configuration) and it will send LSAM Feedback codes that can be used to enable optional Event processing within the OpCon server for the File Arrival job.
+• Failure Code to agent Dynamic Variable: When a variable name is provided, the IBM i Agent stores a job failure code to the agent local Dynamic Variables table.
+The Agent also sends the code and interim status information to the OpCon Detailed Job Messages table and sends agent Feedback codes for optional Event processing.
+See Job Completion Codes for failure codes

 In the OpCon Properties sub-frame:

-• File Size to Property: The Number of Records for DB2 tables and the total number of bytes in IBM i file systems outside of the DB2 database are sent to OpCon for storage into an OpCon property, with a default value of zero for file not found or an empty file.
+• File Size to Property: Sends the number of records (DB2 tables) or total bytes (IBM i file systems outside DB2) to an OpCon property.
+Defaults to zero for file not found or empty file

-• Failure Code to Property: The IBM i Agent sends a failure code to OpCon for File Arrival job failures when the job detects either an expected exception condition, or it is interrupted by an unexpected program failure.
-The failure code can be stored into an OpCon property for use in end-of-job Event processing.
-A summary of File Arrival job failure codes can be found in the IBM i Agent documentation here: Job Completion Codes
+• Failure Code to Property: Sends a failure code to OpCon when the File Arrival job detects an expected exception or unexpected program failure.
+The code can be stored in an OpCon property for end-of-job Event processing

 In the Additional Information frame: